Students’ attention is highest during the first five minutes of class. Use that time to focus their attention and engage with the course material.

 I hope these three ideas help you think about new ways to design the first five minutes of your class time.
 Let’s keep adding to the list!
 What strategies have you used at the beginning of class to immediately engage students?

-Looking for more ideas for focusing activities?
+Looking for more ideas for focusing activities and strategies you can do in 10 minutes or less?

 This article was also published on LinkedIn.